-- 1. Carefully remove anti-kickback pawls, blade guard, and throat plate. - 2.
-Loosen the two hex-head screws A shown in Figure 25. - 3.
-Using a straight edge ruler, align riving knife with blade body, see Figure 26. - 4.
-Tighten the two hex-head screws A, see Figure 25. - 5.
-To adjust parallel alignment use the two set screws B, see Figure 25.
+- 1. Carefully remove throat plate. - 2.
+Loosen the two hex-head screws A shown in Figure 28. - 3.
+Using a straight edge ruler, align riving knife with blade body, see Figure 29. - 4.
+Tighten the two hex-head screws A, see Figure 28. - 5.
+To adjust parallel alignment use the two set screws B, see Figure 28.
 Clockwise: adjust riving knife to the right.
 Counter-clockwise: adjust riving knife to the left.
 If needed, use the set screws to align the riving knife with blade face and the square. - 6.
 Fully tighten the two hex-head cap screws. - 7.
 Replace throat plate, blade guard and anti-kickback assemblies before use.

-▲ WARNING: If any dragging or binding of the workpiece is encountered as it reaches the riving knife, turn unit off and disconnect machine from power source and readjust the riving knife/blade alignment or replace the blade.
+▲WARNING: If any dragging or binding of the workpiece is encountered as it reaches the riving knife, turn unit off and disconnect machine from power source and readjust the riving knife/blade alignment or replace the blade.
 NEVER attempt to back partially-cut workpiece out of blade while blade is moving.